 Put the coated blueberries on a plate covered with waxed paper and freeze.

-Method #2 (recommended): Put 1/2 cup of yogurt in a ziploc bag.
+Method #2 (recommended): Put 1/2 cup of yogurt in a sealable plastic bag.
 Snip the corner.

 Make several yogurt dots on the waxed paper…